Investing mutual fund SEBI AMFI AMC SIP UTI asset management India regulation NAV

 SIP automation

-The National Payments Corporation of India’s UPI AutoPay infrastructure and NACH (National Automated Clearing House) mandates have enabled seamless SIP automation.
+The National Payments Corporation of India’s UPI AutoPay infrastructure and NACH (National Automated Clearing House) mandates have enabled automated SIP debits without manual intervention each month.
 Monthly SIP accounts exceeded 80 million by early 2024.
 The average SIP ticket size has declined as lower-income and younger investors enter the market via digital platforms, while total monthly SIP flows have nonetheless risen due to the increasing count.

 See also